davidrequena/split_equal_sum/README.md

 # split_equal_sum
-To split a set of samples with different number of elements into into subsets (buckets) of nearly equal sum through a random iterative minimization
+To split a set of samples with different number of elements into subsets (buckets) of nearly equal sum through a random iterative minimization.

 I recommend to use the IPython (Jupyter) Notebook file: split_equal_sum.ipynb